ethanfreire/100-days-of-code/log.md

 ### Day 6: June 20, 2022

 **Today's Progress**: Wow today went by super fast.
 Learned a bit more on React and the general work flow for code order execution.
 Really important to know when react would re-rendering a component.
 Can't wait to build more of the app tomorrow.

+### Day 7: June 21, 2022

+**Today's Progress**: Did a lot today.
+Got to learn how to implement an input search box for the app and have it filter the array but also be able to go back to the original array.
+And made some optimization changes to the code.
+Neat.
+Can't wait to learn more about App Components.